 Clinical Research Core

 The ACNC Clinical Research Core (CRC) assists ACNC investigators with all aspects of clinical research aimed at improving maternal and child health and development.
-CRC staff help with submitting and monitoring IRB applications, recruiting participants, conducting studies, training team members, and collecting, storing and managing data.
+CRC team help with submitting and monitoring IRB applications, recruiting participants, conducting studies, training team members, and collecting, storing and managing data.
 The Core is equipped with cutting-edge technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.

 The CRC facility is fully equipped to accommodate large longitudinal studies, clinical visits and overnight stays.
 It includes: